hyperledger/indy-hipe/text/trust-ping/README.md

 Here, `@type` and `@thread` are required, and the rest is optional.

-[TODO: should @receive_time be a sub-attribute of message threading, or should message timing be a separate decorator block?]

 ### Trust

 This is the "**trust** ping protocol", not just the "ping protocol."